-Finger Memo for iPhone review
+Finger Memo for iPhone full review

 Finger Memo is a feature-packed £1.19 app from Aesthology for jotting quick notes or scribbling quick pictures.
 Some really clever niceties make the app pretty powerful, and many of those features are implemented with impressive intuitiveness.
 Disappointingly, though, a key oversight renders Finger Memo more of an amusement or curiosity than a truly functional productivity tool.